 - A public repository of data sets and code (under a Creative Commons Attribution-NonCommercial 3.0 Unported License where possible).

 The book is available in print as 416 pages softbound black and white or as a color eBook.
 The print version comes with a complimentary eBook version (an insert when the book is purchased new), in all three formats: PDF, ePub, and Kindle.
 The eBook can be purchased separately from Manning Publications.

 Order now on the Manning book page or at Amazon.com.

 For more about the book please check out:

-Also, please consider bringing Win-Vector LLC in for help with your data science projects our training.
+Also, Win-Vector LLC is available to help with your data science projects our training.
 We would love to work with you.